 Matlab demo toolbox will be available around conference date.

 Motivation of Research

 Suppose that we query and download millions of photo streams associated with the keyword scuba diving from the photo sharing site Flickr.
-Obviously, the photo streams are neither aligned nor calibrated since they are taken in different temporal, spatial, and personal perspectives.
-However, at the same time, they are likely to share common storylines consisting of sequences of events and activities repeatedly recurred across the scuba+diving photo streams (e.g. riding a boat, wearing equipment, underwater diving, and so on).
+Obviously, the photo streams are neither aligned nor calibrated since they are taken by different users at different time and locations.
+However, at the same time, they are likely to share common storylines consisting of sequences of events and activities repeatedly recurred across the scuba diving photo streams (e.g. riding a boat, wearing equipment, underwater exploration, and so on).

 We design a scalable message-passing based optimization framework to jointly achieve both tasks for the whole input image set at once.
 Please see the details in the paper.
 For evaluation, we collect about 1.5 millions of images of 13 thousands of photo streams regarding 15 outdoor recreational activities from Flickr.

 We proposed a scalable approach to jointly aligning and segmenting multiple uncalibrated Web photo streams of different users in an unsupervised and bottom-up way.
 The empirical results assured that our method can be a key component to achieve our ultimate goal: inferring collective photo storylines from Web images, which is a next direction of our future work.